Last Updated: November 4, 2024

 United States of America

-What is Quincy Jones's Net Worth?
+What was Quincy Jones's Net Worth?

 Early Life

-Quincy Delight Jones Jr. was born on March 14th of 1933.
+Quincy Delight Jones Jr. was born on March 14th, 1933.
 His family participated in the "Great Migration," and they relocated to Chicago when Quincy and his brother were still young.
 Quincy's early experiences with music were through religious songs.
 He also had the chance to play piano since his next-door neighbor owned one and let him practice.
 While Quincy was still quite young, his mother suffered a schizophrenic breakdown and was admitted to a mental hospital.
 His father divorced her and married again, and his new wife already had three children of her own.
 Later, Quincy's father and his stepmother would have three more children.

 In 1951, Quincy Jones enrolled in Seattle University with a scholarship.
 One of his classmates was a young Clint Eastwood.
 Jones spent just one semester there before transferring to Berklee College of Music in Boston.
 Although he continued to study while playing jazz at night at local bars, it eventually became clear to Jones that he needed to begin his professional music career.